The Failed Prophecies of Daniel

 I note that Daniel's prophecies were important to early Christians as they used them to support the notion that Daniel had prophecised Christ's birth and mission.

-Daniel mentions Darius son of Ahasuerus, by birth of Mede, ruler of Chaldea (Dan 9:1, 11:1) Cyrus of Persia (10:1).
+Daniel mentions Darius son of Ahasuerus, by birth a Mede, and a ruler of Chaldea (Dan 9:1, 11:1) and Cyrus, King of Persia (10:1).
 Yet, three "more" kings of Persia will arise, all unnamed (11:2).
 This would total 6 kings, yet the "third to come" is called "the 4th king."
-Obviously the writer of Daniel either has alzheimer's disease or has some serious memory lapses like ADD (Attention Deficent Disorder?) regarding what he has already stated, that he, Daniel, knows in his lifetime three kings: Ahasuerus (a Mede?), Darius (a Mede) and Cyrus, in addition to a future three unnamed kings.
+Daniel has some lapses regarding what he has already stated, that he, Daniel, knows in his lifetime three kings: Ahasuerus (a Mede?), Darius (a Mede) and Cyrus, in addition to a future three unnamed kings.

 Daniel's sequence of rulers appears to be out of order: Belshazzar (a Chaldean) (7:1); Darius "the Mede" (9:1); Cyrus (10:1).